230Daniel/Utili/SelfHosting.md

 1. Configure your domain so that it resolves to your virtual server's IPv4 address.
 Your domain provider should have instructions on how to do this.
 You can confirm that the domain is pointing to your server by accessing SSH via the domain, for example `ssh utili@example.com`.
 It can take a while for the domain to update, sometimes up to an hour.

-2. Run `chmod +x ./certificates.sh && ./certificates.sh` to start Certbot.
+2. Run `./certificates.sh` to start Certbot.

 3. Select option 1, "Spin up a temporary webserver (standalone)".